Trump touts travel ban, pledges support to Britain in wake of London situation

 Pence also tweeted, "Our thoughts & prayers are w/ the victims, courageous first responders & all the people of London.
 As President Trump said: WE ARE WITH YOU."

 Earlier, Trump retweeted the Drudge Report when it referred to "fears of a new terror attack," although the nature of the incidents had not yet been confirmed by authorities.
-Shortly after Trump tweeted, British Prime Minister Theresa May said the incident was being treated as a "potential act of terrorism" and London police tweeted that they were "declared as terrorist incidents."
+Shortly after Trump tweeted, British Prime Minister Theresa May said the incident was being treated as a "potential act of terrorism" and London police later tweeted that they were "declared as terrorist incidents."

 A van mowed down pedestrians as it sped down London Bridge in the British capital Saturday night, leaving bodies lying in the roadway, a witness to the incident told CNN.

 Also Saturday, a man with a "massive knife" entered a restaurant at Borough Market, just south of the bridge, and stabbed two people inside, a witness told CNN on Saturday.
-The patrons sheltered in the basement and police have arrived at the scene, the witness said.
-The conditions of the stabbed people was not known.

 Trump's travel ban -- which, among other things, would temporarily block entry into the US from six Muslim-majority countries -- has been blocked by a number of federal court decisions.
 On Thursday, the Trump administration asked the Supreme Court to allow the ban to go into the effect while the court considers its legality.